AmeriCorps Members in DEC

 Teaching, Serving, Learning and Earning

 DEC's long association with youth conservation programs began in the 1930s with the Civilian Conservation Corps (CCC) and continues today with several AmeriCorps programs.
 Through these partnerships, young men and women complete a wide range of conservation service projects, such as watershed protection, trail enhancement, wildlife habitat protection, and public education and outreach.
-Within DEC, the Division of Public Affairs and Education coordinates our partnerships with AmeriCorps programs.
+Within DEC, the Bureau of Environmental Education in the Division of Operations, coordinates our partnerships with AmeriCorps programs.

 Today's AmeriCorps programs receive federal grants from the Corporation for National and Community Service.
 At DEC, our partners' AmeriCorps members serve full time for a 10-month period starting in mid January.
 AmeriCorps members receive a modest stipend and health benefits.
 Upon successful completion of the program, all participants receive an AmeriCorps educational award, used for higher education tuition or to repay student loans.